zcashe/cse15l-lab-reports/lab5.md

 <img width="704" alt="Screenshot 2024-03-12 at 11 09 16 PM" src="https://github.com/zcashe/cse15l-lab-reports/assets/96392105/ac39372a-5f7f-419f-a4e9-6eff6d567c1f">

-> After the ta helps and the submission variable echos out the correct pass, it doesn't properly compile
+> After the ta helps and the submission variable echos out the correct pass, it doesn't properly compile.
 > The second part is that even once the first part finds the correct file the compilation fails and it gives and error.

 ## File Structure